-The change in the water level of the river began at about midnight on March 29, 1848, and by early morning, the entire river bed from Fort Erie to the crest of the Falls was exposed.
-Amongst the first to notice this alteration were the owners of the flour mills along the river bank, whose water wheels were demobilized as a result of the dry conditions.
-Many incredulous individuals flocked to the river and cautiously ventured onto the river bed, some crossing to Goat Island and beyond.
-Residents of Chippawa found muskets, bayonets, swords and other military equipment on the bed, which was thought to have been discarded by American troops after the Battle of Chippawa (July 5, 1814).
-Some business-minded youths drove a logging cart onto the bed and removed a number of large pine timbers, over 12 inches square and 40 to 60 feet long, which were on the river bed just off Three Sister's Islands.
+The change in the water level of the river began at about midnight on March 29, 1848, and by early morning, the entire riverbed from Fort Erie to the crest of the Falls was exposed.
+Amongst the first to notice this alteration were the owners of the flour mills along the riverbank, whose water wheels were demobilized as a result of the dry conditions.
+Many incredulous individuals flocked to the river and cautiously ventured onto the riverbed, some crossing to Goat Island and beyond.
+Residents of Chippawa found muskets, bayonets, swords and other military equipment on the bed, which were thought to have been discarded by American troops after the Battle of Chippawa (July 5, 1814).
+Some business-minded youths drove a logging cart onto the bed and removed a number of large pine timbers, over 12 inches square and 40 to 60 feet long, which were on the riverbed just off Three Sister's Islands.
 On the night of March 29, hundreds of people were reported to have carried lit torches across the brink of both the Horseshoe and American Falls, whilst the U.S. Cavalry rode back and forth.

 Photograph showing the Canadian and American Falls with an Ice Bridge in the Gorge and “Shanty’s” on top of the ice.
 The Suspension Bridge in foreground.

-The Horseshoe Falls have never again been silenced by the wind and ice, and an ice boom installed in Lake Erie in 1964 will ensure that it never does.
+The Horseshoe Falls have never again been silenced by the wind and ice, and an ice boom installed in Lake Erie in 1964 will ensure that they never do.
 The flow of water over the American Falls, however, was cut off once again, from June 12 to November 25, 1969.
 On this occasion, the American Falls were dried artificially, to permit geological studies of the face of the Falls.
-A 600 foot cofferdam was constructed of 27,800 tons of rock and earth to prevent water from flowing towards the American Falls.
-Once the face of the Falls was exposed, The American Falls in 1969 when they were artificially dried.
-Loose stones were sandblasted away, and a sprinkler system was installed to water the shale layer which would deteriorate unless kept moist.
+A 600-foot cofferdam was constructed of 27,800 tons of rock and earth to prevent water from flowing towards the American Falls.
+Once the face of the Falls was exposed, loose stones were sandblasted away, and a sprinkler system was installed to water the shale layer which would deteriorate unless kept moist.